 The study was conducted among 69 countries.
 A total of 124 countries that are Member States of the United Nations were not included due to lack of sufficient information on security and justice.

-The Philippines topped in the impunity index with 75.6 points, followed by India with 70.94 points.
-Other countries in the top were Cameroon, Mexico, Peru, Venezuela, Brazil, Colombia, Nicaragua, Russia, Paraguay, Honduras and El Salvador.
+The Philippines topped the impunity index with 75.6 points, followed by India with 70.94 points.
+Other countries performing badly were Cameroon, Mexico, Peru, Venezuela, Brazil, Colombia, Nicaragua, Russia, Paraguay, Honduras and El Salvador.

 A statement released with the index said: “The Philippines is going through one of its critical moments, due to the increase of violence related with organised crime and increased terrorist activities from local gangs linked with the Islamic State.”